sidwyn/wanderlust/Pods/RNFrostedSidebar/README.md

 This project is [another](https://github.com/rnystrom/RNRippleTableView) UI control built after finding some [inspiration](http://dribbble.com/shots/1194205-Sidebar-calendar-animation) on Dribbble.
 The original design was created by [Jakub Antalik](http://dribbble.com/antalik/click?type=twitter).

+For some thoughts on live blur in iOS apps, check out my [blog post](http://whoisryannystrom.com/2013/09/17/Live-blur-in-iOS7/).

 <p align="center"><img title="Open and close animation" src="https://raw.github.com/rnystrom/RNFrostedMenu/master/images/open.gif"/></p>

 You'll notice that this control's use of blur does not match Jakub's original design exactly.
 In the original design the background of the buttons is blurred, while the overlay of the control is simply shaded.
 There have [been](https://github.com/alexdrone/ios-realtimeblur) [attempts](https://github.com/JagCesar/iOS-blur) at recreating this effect, but it is [rumored](http://stackoverflow.com/a/17299759/940936) that live-blurring takes place at a much lower level on the GPU and there would be security concerns were we to have access.